anankzatria/xbtit/README.txt

 - new AJAX shoutbox (big thanks to miskotes)
 - XSS/SQL injection protection with log insertion (thank you cobracrk)
 - new AJAX polls system (thank you to Ripper)
-- new design (4 styles provided by TreepTopClimber)
 - RSS reader (only class, with example in admincp for btiteam.org latest news)
 - basic cache system
 - new language system (array is used instead of constant)